 - Make sure that all the needs of the plant are currently being met.
 Many times fixing watering issues or sun issues can turn a plant around.

 Issues commonly occur when the seasons are changing.
 During this time plants are adjusting to new weather conditions, pests that appear and other factors.
 Try and make it a habit to occasionally walk around your landscape and look for red-flags like odd colors on leaves or any pests.
 By knowing what you’re trying to fix, you’ll have an easier time finding a solution.
-Check out our diagnosing guide and contact our Plant Experts if you need additional help.

 Help is always appreciated, especially when it comes to yard work!
 As you learn and grow your green thumb along with your landscape, think about what needs to be done and assign who will do it and when.
 We recommend keeping track of what you do season to season to make the process easier and so it won't feel overwhelming.